Comprehensive GC-MS Training (Agilent SQMS with MassHunter) - Face-to-Face training | Blended Learning

 - You will have an introduction to deconvolution and learn retention time locking

 This course is primarily for analysts and technicians responsible for the operation, maintenance and troubleshooting of Agilent single quadrupole GC-MS instruments using MassHunter software.
 This is also the introductory course for those learning the Agilent triple quadrupole mass spectrometer with MassHunter software.
 Please note that while hands on training will take place on an Agilent 5975 or 5973 the course is suitable for all models of Agilent GC single quadrupole MS instruments.

-- You can attend all 5 days of the course for a complete training solution.
+- You can attend the full course for a complete training solution.
 Alternatively, you can attend individual courses for specific training on hardware or software:

 Feedback from previous attendees

-"Very Informative and intensive with Good communication and interacton."
+"Very Informative and intensive with Good communication and interaction."
 John Stokes, Lab Technician, Zeus Juice (October 2017).

 "(I enjoyed) the practicals and knowledge of the instructors."
 Aristides de Oliveira Junior, FSE, Flow Service, Brazil (October 2017).

 "(I enjoyed the) software part, interaction with instruments.
 Material is very good compared to others.
 Knowledge of instructors."
 Renato Peres, FSE Chemist, Flow Service, Brazil (October 2017).